HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 === "Containers"
     Results of DX sizing tests for rendering in a Kubernetes medium configuration are now available.
 This guidance presents the key performance indicators (KPIs) and discusses how adjustments to the pod configuration can make improvements in the responsiveness of the system.
 For more information, see the topic [Sizing guidance for rendering in a Kubernetes medium configuration](../../guide_me/performance_tuning/container_deployments/index.md).

+### New guidance capturing Kube pod logs using Logstash-FileBeat

+Doc in progress

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository